engineering-collaboration/book/docs/book/collaborating-within-a-codebase/testing/beyond-functional-tests.md

 ## Accessibility Tests

-Traditionally, accessability was considered an ethical obligation.
+Traditionally, accessibility was considered an ethical obligation.
 An effort to extend our software's usability for users with diverging physical traits in vision, mobility, motor skills, hearing, speech, or cognitive abilities.
 While the moral argument still stands, I would like to introduce a more cynical one: The more consumers that are able to use our software, the higher our total addressable market.
-Or simply put, the more people we can sell to, the more money we make.
+Or <!-- vale awrite-good.Weasel = NO -->simply<!-- vale write-good.Weasel = YES -->, the more people we can sell to, the more money we make.

 Over the last years the industry developed a lot of tools and guides to write software for a broad spectrum of people.
 Contrasting and configurable color palettes with scalable user interfaces help render our software for people with vision difficulties.
 Semantic content tagging provides context for text-to-speech and speech-to-text tools.
 Enabling navigation via keys, touch, and mouse clicks broadens the number of hardware input devices for our software.

 We can test all the above traits with a mix of static analysis and runtime tests.
 Writing and executing these tests also ensures our UI and APIs follow standardized patterns.
-Buttons behave the same when focused, hovered, disabled, or ina loading state.
+Buttons behave the same when focused, hovered, disabled, or processing an action.
 Testing against these design systems provides an internal consistency across the product experience.

 Besides physical accessibility, we develop for a spectrum of demographic, economic, and geographic factors.
 We test our software runs against a broad range of devices, including potentially outdated hardware and low-bandwidth internet.
 If our distribution requires localized regulatory compliance, we appraise those when releasing changes to our software.